 Well casing and well caps

 Every drilled rural well includes a casing, a steel or PVC liner that supports the well shaft and prevents soil or surface water from collapsing into it.
 Modern well casings are usually steel near the top and PVC deeper down.
 The casing must extend above the ground surface, ideally by 12 to 16 inches, to prevent runoff from entering the well.
 On top of the casing is the well cap, which seals the opening and prevents insects, small animals, and debris from entering the system.
-A secure, properly fitted well cap is essential for maintaining water quality, and it should be checked periodically to ensure it is tight and in good condition.
+A secure, properly fitted well cap helps maintain water quality, and you should check it periodically to ensure it is tight and in good condition.

 Dug wells